Convergence of martingales with jumps on submanifolds of Euclidean spaces and its applications to harmonic maps: Proofs of the main theorems

-In this section, we start with a review of the definition of $\nabla$-martingales with jumps introduced in \cite{Pic1}.
+In this section, we start with a review of the definition of $\gamma$-martingales with jumps introduced in \cite{Pic1}.
 Then we prove the convergence of martingales with jumps on manifolds.
-The main idea of the proof of our theorem is based on \cite{Dar2}.
-However, if martingales have jumps, it is necessary to impose some conditions for the jumps. \begin{dfn}[\cite{Pic1}, Definition 4.1] Let $M$ be a $d$-dimensional manifold with a torsion-free connection $\nabla$, $(\Delta X, X)$ an $M$-valued $\Delta$-semimartingale.
-We call $(\Delta X,X)$ a $\nabla$-martingale if for all $T^*M$-valued locally bounded predictable processes $\alpha _s$ above $X_-$, $\displaystyle \int \alpha _s\, dX_s$ is a local martingale. \end{dfn} In \cite{Pic1}, it is mentioned that a $\Delta$-semimartingale $(\Delta X,X)$ is a $\nabla$-martingale if and only if $N^f$ is a local martingale for all $f\in C^{\infty}(M)$.
-In this section, we always assume that $M$ is a $d$-dimensional complete connected Riemannian manifold and $\nabla$ is the Levi-Civita connection unless otherwise stated.
-To show the convergence theorem, we first prove a lemma needed later in the same way as \cite{Dar2}.
-Since $M$ is separable, we can take a countable set $N\subset M$ satisfying $\overline{N}=M$.
-Put
+The main idea of the proof of our theorem is based on \cite{Dar2}. \begin{dfn}[\cite{Pic1}, Definition 4.1] Let $M$ be a manifold with a connection rule $\gamma$ and $X$ an $M$-valued semimartingale.
+We call $X$ a \textbf{$\bm{\gamma}$-martingale} if for all $T^*M$-valued c\`adl\`ag processes $\alpha _s$ above $X_-$, $\displaystyle \int \alpha _{s-}\, \gamma dX_s$ is a local martingale. \end{dfn} In \cite{Pic1}, it is mentioned that a semimartingale $X$ is a $\gamma$-martingale if and only if $N^f(X)$ is a local martingale for all $f\in C^{\infty}(M)$.
+Furthermore we only have to check this for a finite subset of $C^{\infty}(M)$ by the following lemma. \begin{lem} Take a Riemannian metric $g$ on $M$ and an isometric immersion $\iota:M\to \mathbb{R}^d$.
+Let $\gamma$ be a connection rule on $M$ which induces the Levi-Civita connection with respect to $g$.
+Then the following are equivalent. \begin{itemize} \item[(a)]For all $f\in C^{\infty}(M)$, $N^f(X)$ is a local martingale. \item[(b)]For each $i=1,\dots,d$, $N^{\iota^i}(X)$ is a local martingale. \item[(c)]$X$ is a $\gamma$-martingale. \end{itemize} \end{lem} \begin{proof} (a)$\Rightarrow$(b) is obvious and (c)$\Rightarrow$(a) is obtained by It\^o's formula in \pref{Ito1}.
+We will show (b)$\Rightarrow$(c).
+Take any local coordinate $(x^1,\dots,x^n)$ on $M$.
+Then it holds that